elastic/snyk-github-issue-creator/README.md

 ### Picking Vulnerabilities

-After answering the setup questions, you will be presented with a list of _high_ and _medium_ vulnerability issues to generate a GitHub issue for.
+After answering the setup questions, you will be presented with a list of vulnerabilities to generate a GitHub issue for.
 Type `t` or `true` to create an issue, and `f` or `false` to skip it.

 ### Examples